dineshp999/Latch-based-Integrated-Clock-Gating-Cell/README.md

 # Latch-based-Integrated-Clock-Gating-Cell
-The purpose of this Hackathon is to implement the proposed design in 28 nm PDK (Process Design Kit).
+The purpose of this Hackathon is to implement the proposed design in 28 nm PDK (Process Design Kit) suing CMOS technology.

  As a result of literature survey and Implemantation, this is a final Report Submission for successful completion of Latch-based-Integrated-Clock-Gating-Cell design and simulation, for [Cloud Based Analog IC Design Hackathon](https://www.iith.ac.in/events/2022/02/15/Cloud-Based-Analog-IC-Design-Hackathon/)